formicidae-tracker/hardware/README.md

 # FORmicidae Tracker Hardware repository

-This is a repository that holds all information about electronic hardware of the ant tracking system.
+This repository holds electronic blueprints and firmware source code of the formicidae-tracker project.